 “The boat that we slept on was awesome.
 It had four bedrooms which were really close to the water, and an upper deck and back lounge area.
 If you walked around to the front of the boat, you could jump off into the water.”

 Eco-tourism is growing in popularity for holidaying families.
 The chance to immerse in nature, see animals in the wild and get active outdoors attracts intrepid broods of all ages.

 Natalie urges other families to consider Great Barrier Reef getaways like hers.

 “Other families would definitely enjoy a trip like this.
 I think there was a little bit of something for everybody.
 Even if you were younger than 5 and didn’t understand most of it, you’d love running up and down the beach and having fun!”

 Natalie and her Mum were hosted by Tourism and Events Queensland.
-If you liked this story, read about another island stay on the Great Barrier Reef at Lady Elliot Island.
+Read about another island stay on the Great Barrier Reef at Lady Elliot Island if you liked this story.